West Barsham

 West Barsham is a village and former civil parish, now in the parish of Barsham, in the North Norfolk district, in the county of Norfolk, England.
 In 1931 the parish had a population of 89.
 On 1 April 1935 the parish was abolished to form Barsham.

 The village is one of four settlements within the parish of Barsham.
-The other villages are North Barsham, East Barsham and Houghton St Giles.
+The other villages are North Barsham, East Barsham and Houghton Saint Giles.